scalemaildev/hashgraph_chess/README.md

 ### Client Initialization Improvement

 To prevent players from having to input their account ID's and private keys into text fields, this application will utilize browser extension wallets whenever they become available for Hedera.
-I will still keep the option to input the fields manually, of course, but do not recommend developing a habit of typing private keys into websites.
+I will still keep the option to input the fields manually, but I do not recommend developing a habit of typing private keys into websites.

 ### Move Input Improvement

 The move input form will be replaced with an interactive chess board.
-Players will be able to click and move pieces instead of typing in move coordinates.
+Players will be able to click and move pieces instead of manually entering move coordinates.

 ### UI Improvements